Sun Tzu

 Sun Tzu mastered the military science of ancient China and created the military doctrine of asymmetrical warfare.
 According to it, an attack on the enemy should begin only after the enemy has no opportunity to either defend or counterattack.
 It was used in the wars in the era of the Warring States in ancient China (about 475–221 BC).
 Those combat combinations had specific names, descriptions and classifications.

 Sun Tzu's historicity is uncertain.
 The Han dynasty historian Sima Qian and other traditional Chinese historians placed him as a minister to King Helü of Wu and dated his lifetime to 544–496 BC.
-Modern scholars accepting his historicity place the extant text of The Art of War in the later Warring States period of 475 to 221 BC, based on its style of composition and its descriptions of warfare.[4]
+Many modern scholars accepting his historicity place the extant text of The Art of War in the later Warring States period of 475 to 221 BC, based on its style of composition and its descriptions of warfare.[4]
 Traditional accounts state that the general's descendant Sun Bin wrote a treatise on military tactics, also titled The Art of War.
 Since both Sun Wu and Sun Bin were referred to as "Sun Tzu" in classical Chinese texts, some historians believed them identical, prior to the rediscovery of Sun Bin's treatise in 1972.

 Sun Tzu's work has been praised and employed throughout the arc of East Asian military history since its composition, and eventually earned global attention.
 During the twentieth century, The Art of War grew in popularity and saw practical use in the Western world as well.
 It remains influential in many contemporary competitive endeavors across the modern world beyond military strategy and warfare, including espionage,[5]